 No meat Friday concept is a form of abstinence that has been part of Christian traditions for centuries.
 The law of abstinence requires a Catholic 14 years of age until death to abstain from eating meat on Fridays in honor of the Passion of Jesus on Good Friday (Canon Law 1252).

-- Image of Saint Joseph to be enthroned at the Veritas Chapel - March 14, 2017
+- Relic of the True Cross to be enthroned at the Veritas Chapel - April 10, 2017